Epiphany (feeling): Myth

 A common myth predicts that most, if not all, innovations occur through epiphanies.
 Not all innovations occur through epiphanies; Scott Berkun notes that "the most useful way to think of an epiphany is as an occasional bonus of working on tough problems."
 Most innovations occur without epiphany, and epiphanies often contribute little towards finding the next one.
 Crucially, epiphany cannot be predicted, or controlled.

 Although epiphanies are only a rare occurrence, crowning a process of significant labor, there is a common myth that epiphanies of sudden comprehension are commonly responsible for leaps in technology and the sciences.
 Famous epiphanies include Archimedes' realization of how to estimate the volume of a given mass, which inspired him to shout "Eureka!" ("I have found it!").

-The biographies of many mathematicians and scientists include an epiphanic episode early in the career, the ramifications of which were worked out in detail over the following years.
+The biographies of many mathematicians and scientists include an epiphanic episode early in their career, the ramifications of which were worked out in detail over the following years.
 For example, allegedly Albert Einstein was struck as a young child by being given a compass, and realizing some unseen force in space was making it move.
 Another, perhaps better, example from Einstein's life occurred in 1905 after he had spent an evening unsuccessfully trying to reconcile Newtonian physics and Maxwell's equations.
 While taking a streetcar home, he looked behind him at the receding clocktower in Bern and realized that if the car sped up (close to the speed of light) he would see the clock slow down; with this thought, he later remarked, "a storm broke loose in my mind," which would allow him to understand special relativity.
 Einstein had a second epiphany two years later in 1907 which he called "the happiest thought of my life" when he imagined an elevator falling, and realized that a passenger would not be able to tell the difference between the weightlessness of falling, and the weightlessness of space – a thought which allowed him to generalize his theory of relativity to include gravity as a curvature in spacetime.

-A similar flash of holistic understanding in a prepared mind was said to give Charles Darwin his "hunch" (about natural selection), and Darwin later said he always remembered the spot in the road where his carriage was when the epiphany struck.
+A similar flash of holistic understanding in a prepared mind was said to have given Charles Darwin his "hunch" (about natural selection).
+Darwin later said that he always remembered the spot in the road where his carriage was when the epiphany struck.
 Another famous epiphany myth is associated with Isaac Newton's apple story, and yet another with Nikola Tesla's discovery of a workable alternating current induction motor.
 Though such epiphanies might have occurred, they were almost certainly the result of long and intensive periods of study those individuals had undertaken, rather than an out-of-the-blue flash of inspiration about an issue they had not thought about previously.

 Another myth is that epiphany is simply another word for (usually spiritual) vision.
 Actually, realism and psychology make epiphany a different mode as distinguished from vision, even though both vision and epiphany are often triggered by (sometimes seemingly) irrelevant incidents or objects.